mevdschee/php-crud-api/README.md

 The "`/geojson`" endpoint uses the "`/records`" endpoint internally and inherits all functionality, such as joins and filters.
 It also supports a "geometry" parameter to indicate the name of the geometry column in case the table has more than one of them.
+For map views it supports the "bbox" parameter in which you can specify upper-left and lower-right coordinates (comma separated).
 The following Geometry types are supported by the GeoJSON implementation:

   - Point